-The restaurants in the California side of the Tahoe region, including bars and breweries that also offer food, are now limited to outdoor operations only, which can include delivery and curbside service.
-On the Nevada side of the lake, restaurants are open for indoor dining with a cap of 25% of capacity and with a maximum party size of four people at a table.
-Bars and breweries are closed, but drinks can be served at the table with your meal.
-Throughout Tahoe, diners are encouraged to consider delivery or curbside pickup options for their restaurant meals.
-Photo at right: Pixabay, StockSnap.
+The restaurants on the California side of the Tahoe region, including bars and breweries that also offer food, are now limited to outdoor operations only, which can include delivery and curbside service.
+On the Nevada side of the lake, restaurants are open for indoor dining with a cap of 35% of capacity and with a maximum party size of six people at a table.
+Delivery or curbside pick-up still remain good options for dining on both sides of the Tahoe area.
+Photo at right: Pixabay, Nali Wike.

 Retail shops are allowed to be open for in-store shopping, but the number of people allowed inside the stores is drastically reduced.
 In California, they can operate at 25% of capacity, in Nevada at 50%.
 Social distancing and caution while shopping are still the guidelines by which to operate, along with 6-foot distancing, and face covers are required for everyone including employees and customers.

 Ski resorts on both sides of the California/Nevada border are allowed to operate under modified restrictions such as no on-site food and beverage service.
 In California, venues such as movie theaters are closed.
 In Nevada, some venues including fitness facilities, arcades, bowling alleys and pool halls are allowed to operate at 35% of capacity.
 Libraries, museums and galleries are moving to operations at 50% capacity.
 Photo at left: Pixabay, Jorg Moller.